tomjoht/tomjoht.github.io/pages/general/advertising.md

 If possible, I'll download and explore your product before writing about it.
 But I don't have unlimited time to ramp up to an expert level on your product.
 I try to draw upon my industry insight and perspective to make insightful points.
 You'll also probably supply me with the information and messages you want to communicate.

-Each product review post costs $500 per post.
+Each product review post costs $700 per post.
 I always review these posts with you and, when published, I identify them as being sponsored posts.
 If desired, you can also write the post.

 Product review posts have good results with search results.
 If you search google for [Xeditor][google-xeditor], [HyperSTE][google-hyperste], [Paligo][google-paligo], or [Madcap Central][google-madcap-central], you'll see that my product review posts appear on the first page of search results.
 This is because my site has a high page rank and influence.

 I also infuse the posts with SEO techniques when I write them.
 Almost no one else in the tech comm industry has as much online influence as I do with idratherbewriting.com.
 However, note that for per the [Link Schemes](https://support.google.com/webmasters/answer/66356?hl=en) policy with Google, I'm required to add `rel=nofollow` to any links that appear to companies (and their products) when I'm being paid to write the post.
 This attribute reduces the Pagerank that flows from my site through the link, but it avoids potential penalties or other spam-point assignments in the search algorithm.

-## Guest posts {#guest_posts}

-If you advertise your product or service on my site, I allow you to contribute one guest post per year.
-You write the guest post yourself, though I might edit it for style.
-Guest posts are typically 800-1,000 words long and ideally focus on features in a new release.
-(Having something newsworthy to write about helps establish the article as relevant.)

-These guest posts shouldn't merely marketing material converted into a blog post.
-Try to put a personal spin on your post to connect with the audience.
-Product review posts have powerful results with search results.
-If you search google for [Xeditor][google-xeditor], [HyperSTE][google-hyperste], [Paligo][google-paligo], or [Madcap Central][google-madcap-central], you'll see some of these review posts appear on the **first page of search results**.
-This is because my site has a high page rank and influence.

-You can also infuse the posts with SEO techniques when you write them.
-Almost no one else in the tech comm industry has as much online influence as idratherbewriting.com.

-If you don't purchase any other advertising, the cost for a guest post is $300 per post.
-Guest posts always include notes that they are sponsored posts.

 ## Podcasts {#podcasts}